 - Waiting for the miscarriage to happen naturally: Since a blighted ovum eventually leads to a miscarriage, some women choose to wait for the process to occur naturally.
 Make sure to keep your doctor updated and let them know if there is persistent heavy bleeding for more than two weeks.

 If you’ve been diagnosed with a blighted ovum, it might be difficult news to process.
 It’s completely natural to have feelings of loss and grief.
-The good news is that if you want to get pregnant again in the future, this condition will not harm your chances.
+The good news is that if you want to get pregnant again in future, this condition will not harm your chances.
 Many women with a blighted ovum have gone on to have multiple viable pregnancies.

 While you can technically get pregnant again as soon as your periods return, we recommend that you wait for about three months to fully heal after a miscarriage.
 In the case of a D&C procedure, the uterine lining might initially be too thin for successful implantation.
 Your hCG levels also need to go back to zero before getting pregnant again.
 Your doctor can help you decide how much time to wait before trying for another pregnancy.